klchambers/todo-list/README.md

 By entering `4` from the options menu, the user can view a log of their completed tasks along with the dates that they marked these tasks as complete.

-Three options are presented: `menu`, which takes the user back to the options menu, `clear`, to delete all data from this list, and `quit`, which calls the built in Python `exit()` function and quits the app.
+Three options are presented: `menu`, which takes the user back to the options menu, `clear`, to delete all data from this list, and `quit`, which calls the built-in Python `exit()` function and quits the app.

 ![Completed tasks list screenshot](documentation/screencaps/done_tasks_listScreencap.png)